minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    This option is mutually exclusive with the following option:

-   - :mc-cmd:`~mc ilm edit expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm edit --expired-object-delete-marker`

 .. mc-cmd:: --transition-days